 Administration officials witnessed him carefully sign the Emancipation Proclamation.
 Secretary of State William H. Seward also signed the document, the Great Seal of the United States was affixed, and it was sent to the State Department for official filing.
 Copies were sent to the press, and news of the signing soon spread throughout the country and then the world.

-The decree pertained only to areas “the people whereof shall then be in rebellion against the United States.”
+The proclamation pertained only to areas “the people whereof shall then be in rebellion against the United States.”
 It did not pertain to 13 parishes in Louisiana, 48 counties in western Virginia, seven counties in Virginia, or the loyal slave states of Missouri, Kentucky, Maryland, and Delaware.
-Thus, the proclamation technically freed nobody except in certain areas of the Confederacy under Federal military occupation, such as Virginia’s Shenandoah Valley or western Tennessee.
+Thus, the proclamation technically freed nobody except in certain areas of the Confederacy under Federal military occupation, such as Virginia’s Shenandoah Valley and western Tennessee.

 Perhaps most importantly, the proclamation authorized the recruitment of blacks into the Federal military and navy, even if only “to garrison and defend forts, positions, stations, and other places, and to man vessels of all sorts.”
-This would give the Federals an enormous manpower advantage against the Confederacy.
+This would give the Federals an enormous manpower advantage over the Confederacy.

 The proclamation indicated that Lincoln finally abandoned his longtime ambition to colonize former slaves outside the U.S. From this point forward, emancipation without colonization would be the unstated administration policy, though Lincoln still supported gradual, compensated emancipation in the loyal slave states.